jcoreio/zod-invertible/README.md

 If the output types of `z.union([...])` options overlap, then `invert(z.union([...])).parse(output)` may format with a different union option than the one that parsed the input.

+If you have recursive schemas (using `z.lazy()`), the inverse `z.lazy()` schemas will re-invert the resolved schema each time they are used.
+I may fix this in the future with a `WeakMap` inverse cache.

 # Example

 ```sh